Modeling adaptive forward-looking behavior in epidemics on networks: The model

-Fig. \ref{fig: a_opt} shows the optimal social activity as a function of the weighted density of infected neighbors $\theta$, for different choices of the parameter $\alpha$.
-One can see that optimal social activity always decreases as the weighted density of infected neighbors increases, but its functional form depends on $\alpha$: optimal social activity decreases slowly or more abruptly when the average cost of the infection is small or large, respectively.
-In particular, when $\alpha$ is small, the optimal social activity decreases linearly with $\alpha$.
-We also tested the effect of the discount factor $\delta$ (not shown), which, in the range of values we consider for $\delta$ (see next Section) is negligible.
+Consequently, the SIR dynamics of the homogeneous mean-field {(MF)} information structure are summarized by Equations (\ref{eq: homogeneous_model_thetaa}-\ref{eq: homogeneous_model_a}) and the following: } Fig. \ref{fig: a_opt} shows the optimal social activity as a function of the aggregate infectious activity $\theta$, for different choices of the average cost of infection $\alpha$.
+One can see that optimal social activity always decreases as aggregate infectious activity increases, but its functional form depends on $\alpha$: the optimal social activity decreases slowly or more abruptly when the average cost of infection is small or large, respectively.
+In particular, when $\alpha$ is small, the optimal social activity decreases linearly with $\alpha$.\footnote{We also tested the effect of the discount factor $\delta$ (not shown), which, in the range of values we consider for $\delta$ (see next Section) is negligible.}

-Finally, one can assume a homogeneous mixing hypothesis, meaning that all nodes are equal and one can approximate the degree of each node with the average degree of the network $\langle k \rangle$.
-Under this assumption, all individuals adopt the same social activity $a_t$ and the weighted density of infected neighbors becomes $\theta_t = a_t i_t$ where $i_t$ is the fraction of infected individuals in the population (prevalence) at time $t$.
-The homogeneous mean-field {(MF)} model is summarized by the following set of equations:

-Again, Eq. \eqref{eq: homogeneous_model_a} is the equivalent of Eqs. \eqref{eq: a_opt_quenched} and \eqref{eq: heterogeneous_model_a} in the homogeneous mixing hypothesis: at each time step $t$, individuals choose their optimal social activity depending only on the prevalence and other individuals' social activity.

-Therefore, we consider three different scenarios of awareness: i) In the homogeneous mixing case, individuals know the fraction of infected individuals in the population, ii) in the global (heterogeneous mean-field) case, individuals know how likely an individual is to be infected based on their degree, and iii) in the local awareness (quenched network) case, individuals know which of their contacts are infected on a per-individual basis.
+The second global awareness environment we study is referred to as a heterogeneous (degree-based) mean-field structure (HMF) \citep{pastor-satorras2001epidemic}.
+In this case, the information structure across the network is such that individuals know the degree distribution and prevalence for degree classes, instead of only the aggregate susceptibility and prevalence in the network.

+All individuals (nodes) with the same degree $k$ are equivalent and will thus adopt the same value of social activity $a_{k}$.
+Let $I^{k}_t$ (resp. $S^k_t$) be the fraction of nodes with degree $k$ that are in the infected state $i$ (resp. the susceptible state $s$) at $t$.
+In addition, let $p^k$ denote the fraction of nodes with degree $k$ and $\langle k \rangle$ the average degree of the network, $\langle k \rangle = \sum_k k p_k$.
+Within this context, we obtain the following further characterization of social action and of the dynamics of infection at equilibrium.